S3 method for class 'mid.breakdown'

 Value

-plot.mid.breakdown() produces a plot and returns NULL.
+plot.mid.breakdown() produces a plot as a side effect and returns NULL invisibly.

 Details